-Forces & Newton's First Law of Motion
+Forces and Laws of Motion

 It is the force that enables us to do any work.

-push it or pull it.
+Example: to open a door, either we push or pull it.
 A drawer is pulled to open and pushed to close.

 Effect of Force: